More at rubyonrails.org:

 </form>

 Note the generated URL contains the author_id and id delimited by an underscore.
-Once submitted, the controller can extract each primary key value from parameters and update the record as it would with a singular primary key.
+Once submitted, the controller can extract each primary key value from the parameters and update the record as it would with a singular primary key.

-2.1.2 The fields_for Helper
+2.1.2.
+The fields_for Helper

 <%= form_with model: @person do |person_form| %>